 1. Property management

 You can invest in the best security technology and still struggle with security management if you don’t have the right staff on your side.
-Property management is about a lot more than just organizing leases and collecting rents.
+Property management is about a lot more than just organizing leases and collecting rent.
 To master building security you’ll need a property management strategy as well.

 If your commercial building is already in use, talk to your existing property manager to learn more about their insights into day-to-day building security.
 However, if you’re developing a new property then you’ll need to anticipate security concerns in advance.